spiritedmedia/systems/route53-dns/README.md

 Outside of Alias Records our use of Route 53 is pretty bare bones: editing records for different domains.

+## Simplifying CNAMES

+Since we run many different sites from one server we can use CNAME records to simplify our DNS management. spiritedmedia.com is our root domain.
+It should get the appropriate A records or IP address changes.
+Other domains should use CNAME records that point to the spiritedmedia.com domain.
+This way if we ever need to change an IP address we just need to change the spiritedmedia.com record and every other sites record.

+Example:

+ - staging.spiritedmedia.com -> A record = 52.200.22.207
+ - staging.billypenn.com -> CNAME record = staging.spiritedmedia.com
+ - staging.theincline.com -> CNAME record = staging.spiritedmedia.com

 ## Tools for Checking DNS Propigation
  - https://www.whatsmydns.net/
  - https://dns.google.com/